iam-anish/GGSLCompany/Readme.txt

 * How to run project

-Here i have created two prperties file one for development and second-one for deployment.
+Here, I have created two properties file one for development and second-one for deployment.

 -> If you want to run this project in localhost then just install mongodb database in your pc and then give credentails in application-dev.properties file.
+And give spring.profiles.active=dev in application properties.

--> Allthogh i hosted application on railway.app (Which is providing free tier for hosting).
+-> Allthough i hosted application on railway.app (Which is providing free tier for hosting).
 So, you can directly access the API from postman.

 Here's the domain of hosted application: https://ggslcompany-production.up.railway.app/